Marie Stopes: Early life and education

-Dr. Oliver was on the verge of debatably one of the greatest finds in paleobotany when he took Stopes on as a research assistant.
+Oliver was on the verge of debatably one of the greatest finds in palaeobotany when he took Stopes on as a research assistant.
 Initially, it was thought that most of the fossil plants found in Carboniferous Coal Measures were ferns, Stopes was tasked to find the specimens that showed better connection with the seeds of fern fronds.
 It was discovered that some of the "ferns" bore seeds.
 "Seed ferns" became known and recognized as the missing link between ferns and conifers.
 They later became known as the pteridosperm.
-She was provided the opportunity to work with the world’s leading experts in paleobotany at the time.
-Within the same year she won the Gilchrist scholarship from University College London, with the help of Dr. Oliver and her geology professor, Edmund Garwood who provided incredible references.
+She was provided the opportunity to work with the world's leading experts in palaeobotany at the time.
+Within the same year she won the Gilchrist scholarship from University College London, with the help of Oliver and her geology professor, Edmund Garwood who provided incredible references.

 Following this, Stopes earned a D.Sc. degree from University College London, becoming the youngest person in Britain to have done so.
 In 1903 she published a study of the botany of the recently dried-up Ebbsfleet River.
 After carrying out research on Carboniferous plants at the Royal Botanic Gardens, Kew, and at University College, London, she put the money she received from the Gilchrist Scholarship towards a year's worth of funding her study on the reproduction of living cycads at the University of Munich.
-There, she worked with Karl Goebel, who was a leading paleobotanist on cycads.
+There, she worked with Karl Goebel, who was a leading palaeobotanist on cycads.
 Stopes used this study as her doctoral dissertation, she presented her dissertation in German and received a PhD in botany in 1904.
 She was, in 1904, one of the first women to be elected a fellow of the Linnean Society of London, and was appointed a demonstrator in order to teach students.
-She was also a fellow and occasional lecturer in paleobotany at University College, London until 1920.
+She was also a fellow and occasional lecturer in palaeobotany at University College, London until 1920.